CAST IRON COOKWARE MANUFACTURERS

 STARGAZER CAST IRON

 Newcomer to the cast iron manufacturers list.
 The goal was to recreate some of the weight and size features of vintage cast iron cookware such as the aforementioned Griswold and Wagner items.
 What’s interesting is the are milling the surface of the pan to give it a smooth surface for cooking.
 They’re just starting off and offering their product via kickstarter.
-Also of note, these are not pre-seasoned pans which is desirable for a lot of collectors.
+Also of note, these are available as pre-seasoned or non seasoned pans which is desirable for a lot of collectors.
 Check out their video for more details.
 Stargazer Cast Iron Pans.
 The kickstarter is here: Startgazer kickstarter.